kambi-sportsbook-widgets/widget-offering-module/README.md

 ### VS Code

 Running the tests in the vscode debugger is setup based on the `/.vscode/launch.json` file.
-To run **all tests** press `F5` and you will be able to put breakpoints in your code.
+To run **all tests** press `F5` and you will be able to put breakpoints in your code and inspect API responses etc.